keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ## Twist Out The Toxins

-I hate to admit that I used to buy into the whole “twists are detoxifying” garbage.
+I hate to admit that I used to buy into the whole “twists are detoxifying” myth.
 I thought, let Yoga take the wheel.
 Why wouldn’t I believe the things my teachers were telling me.
 So, since my teacher said it, I can say it when I teach my classes.
 This is how lies, innocent but lies never-the-less, get perpetuated and spread.

-I’m honestly not going to spend a ton of time on this because it feel extremely obvious to me, and, to be frank, I can’t prove a negative.
+I’m honestly not going to spend a ton of time on this because it feels extremely obvious to me, and, to be frank, I can’t prove a negative:

 Hey, hey you guys.

 Your liver is not a dish cloth.

-Your liver is not something that can be “wrung” out.
+> Your liver is not something that can be “wrung” out.

 Your liver is your liver, and it doesn’t actually twist in your body when you twist.
 As previously mentioned, that is not how the liver works.
 The liver functions on a very cellular level.[^32]

 So no, you can’t twist away the bottle of Skinny Girl Margarita you had last night.

-### Stop Yelling At Me
+### Stop Yelling At Me, Yoga Teacher

 Let me explain my snark.

 The whole “your liver is like a dish rag” idea, probably came from B.K.S.
 Iyengar.[^33] He’s kind of a big deal in the yoga world.[^34]

-Iyengar taught that twisting asanas created this “squeeze-and-soak” action in the spine and internal organs.[^35]
+Iyengar taught that twisting asanas (poses) created this “squeeze-and-soak” action in the spine and internal organs.[^35]

 Author of _Myth vs. Fact: How Yoga Helps Detox Your Body_, Jennifer Williams-Fields explained the “squeeze-and-soak” theory, “The organ would become compressed in a twist, squeezing out old blood and waste, and then once released, fresh oxygenated blood would flow in, creating healthier organs-much like a dirty wash cloth can take on fresh clean water after being wrung out of the old dirty water.”[^36]

 This is what I was taught in my 200-hr teacher training.

 However, science has yet to back this theory up.[^37]